raulh82vlc/raulh82vlc.github.io/_posts/2016-7-2-Movies-Finder.md

 Firstly, I would mention that I am trying to practice clean architecture from March 2015, when I discovered this approach and colleague and I at work, decide that it was really helpful for maintainable projects.

 ## Why?
-Because, despite *clean architecture* is not an easy subject a first time you try it, at the end it solves in a very structured way, certain complex problems as well as supports a team to make structured code with a solid and clean architecture which really worths it.
+Because, despite *clean architecture* is not an easy subject a first time you try it, at the end it solves in a very structured way, certain complex problems as well as supports a team to make structured code with a solid and clean architecture which really worths it, mainly following a SOLID approach.

+## SOLID principles
+- **The Single Responsibility Principle**, "A class should have one, and only one, reason to change."
+- **The Open Closed Principle**, "You should be able to extend a classes behavior, without modifying it."
+- **The Liskov Substitution Principle**, "Derived classes must be substitutable for their base classes." see also [Design by contract](https://en.wikipedia.org/wiki/Design_by_contract)
+- **The Interface Segregation Principle**, "Make fine grained interfaces that are client specific."
+- **The Dependency Inversion Principle**, "Depend on abstractions, not on concretions."

 ## Tests
 Moreover, as an added value, this would make tests easier, which in the end is what everyones want.
 To be able to test easily and sleep well at night.